IlyaKhomutov/GameProject_TestApp/README.md

 # How to run the system:
 1. Clone code
-2. Create venv and .env file with your secret key
+2. Create virtual enviroment and .env file with your secret key
 3. Run "sudo docker-compose up"

 # Unauthorized users can: